OpenC2-org/openc2-org/working/dod/Commands.md

 as the Verbose encoding or as a single dictionary as shown for the Flattened encoding.

-These examples reflect an abstract syntax where Action is a **member** of an OpenC2 command along with Target, Actuator and Modifiers.
-Other examples reflect an abstract syntax where the Action value is the single **root** element of an OpenC2 command.

 Specifiers shown here are derived from CybOX version 2.1 XML definitions.
 These will be updated to use CybOX 3.0 JSON defintions when a stable spec is released.